-bool replaceFunction (BPatch_function &old, BPatch_function &new)
+bool replaceFunction (BPatch_function &old, BPatch_function &new) bool revertReplaceFunction (BPatch function &old)

 Replace all calls to user function old with calls to new.
 This is done by inserting instrumentation (specifically a BPatch_funcJumpExpr) into the beginning of function old such that a non-returning jump is made to function new.
 Returns true upon success, false otherwise.